✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Sales & support

-All inbound form submissions in one cross-form table, filtered to unread + last 7 days.
+All inbound submissions in one cross-form table, filtered to unread plus last seven days.
+Starred entries stay visible across triage sessions; stale items get bulk-archived weekly.

 Finance

-Paid order entries by date range, with payment_amount as a sortable column.
+Paid order entries by date range with payment_amount as a sortable column.
+Reconcile against Stripe payouts inline; export the filtered set to CSV for the bookkeeper.

 Form admins

-Audit which forms are getting submissions, spot abandoned ones, and manage status across the whole installation.
+Audit which forms get submissions, spot abandoned ones with zero entries this month, and manage is_read state across the whole installation in one pass.

 Questions